My Passion, My Purpose, My Mission

 There are many reasons why a person might not have visible monthly cycle such as being born without a womb, having had a hysterectomy, menopause, early menopause, lactational amenorrhea, hypothalamic amenorrhea, eating disorders, hormonal contraception, being a trans woman and some health issues (to name but a few) and there are many ways to explore cyclicity beyond just Menstrual Cycle Awareness.

 As with hormonal contraception, you won't be tracking your period but again I feel that tracking and charting your moods, energy levels, behaviours, tendencies and physical changes can be a very grounding practice that can provide insights into your mental, physical and emotional wellbeing.
 If you're not working with a cycle I often suggest tracking alongside the phases of the moon.

-Cyclical living is not just the remit of bleeding women and people; with or without a visible monthly cycle, living in tune with your rhythms and the rhythms of nature is.
+Cyclical living is not just the remit of people with periods; with or without a visible monthly cycle, living in tune with your rhythms and the rhythms of nature can be so supportive.

 Can I do this work post-menopause?

 This workbook does not specifically cover menopause so if that is what you're looking

 for then this wouldn't be the right work for you.This work can retrospectively shed light on a life of periods as well as deepening your connection to the lunar, seasonal and greater life cycles.
 When looking at seasonal associations peri-menopause is often linked to the season of autumn and menopause with winter, so it may be that you find some of the information related to those phases relevant.